sagitbolat/skyengine_sdl/ideas.md

     * Drawing Triangles
 * Add a method to blit a whole bitmap to the screen.
 * Physics engine. (simple kinematics only for now).
-* Rotation of bitmaps.
 * Sound

 ### Refactoring
-* Take drawing code out into the bmp code.
 * Replace SDL with OpenGL.
     * OpenGL is good for 2D.
     * Look into which version to use.
 Probably looks like 3.3 is good?